23102183xdap/H3-DanLuk-MongoDB/README.md

 ```

 ### Controllers
-> Controllers are using Mongoose function to create, read, update and delete entries into our MongoDB.
+> Controllers are using Mongoose functions to create, read, update and delete entries into our MongoDB.